This site uses affiliate links, meaning that if you make a purchase through our links, we may earn an affiliate commission.

 7-Day Egypt Itinerary

-Day 7 - Flight Back to Cairo, Tour of Islamic and Coptic Cairo, Visit Egyptian Museum and Khan el-Khalili Bazaar, Fly Back Home
+Day 7 - Flight Back to Cairo, Islamic and Coptic Cairo, Egyptian Museum, Khan el-Khalili Bazaar, Flight Back Home

-Today is the last day of the 7-day Egypt itinerary.
-You will check out of your hotel in Luxor and take an early flight to Cairo.
+Today marks the final day of your immersive 7-day Egypt itinerary.
+You will begin by checking out of your Luxor hotel and catching an early flight to Cairo.

 Islamic and Coptic Cairo